I show you how I use fun and interesting Spanish media like music videos, TV shows, and movies to learn Spanish.

-spanish subjunctive is much like this cat-based anti-gravity deviceThis is actually the extended version of my explanation of the subjunctive that was going to go into that guest post I did over on Benny’s blog that had to be cut out because the post was already really long as it was and putting this in there would’ve made it ridiculous.
-I couldn’t find a picture that related to what I was writing about (the Spanish subjunctive), so here’s a picture of my idea for an anti-gravity device based on a cat with some buttered toast on its head – what do you think?
+I couldn’t find a picture that related to what I was writing about (I always try to do that), in this case the Spanish subjunctive, so here’s a picture of my idea for an anti-gravity device based on a cat with some buttered toast on its head – what do you think?

 If you wanted to say that the cat is on top the refrigerator, you would just use the regular indicative: “El gato está encima de la nevera”, however, if you wanted to say that the cat would prefer that you not put him on top of the refrigerator, you would use the subjunctive and say: “El gato desea que no lo pongas encima de la nevera”, where “pongas” is the present subjunctive form of “poner“.
-You’ll notice that the first verb is in the normal indicative tense, whereas it’s the second verb that’s in the subjunctive and that’s how it always is, which brings me to…
+You’ll notice that the first verb is in the normal indicative mood, whereas it’s the second verb that’s in the subjunctive and that’s how it always is, which brings me to…

 Requirements

-1. 2 different subjects
+1. Two different subjects

-2. a relative pronoun (“que”, “como”, “cual”, “donde”, or “quien”)
+2. A relative pronoun (“que”, “como”, “cual”, “donde”, or “quien”)

-3. 2 different verbs – the first will always be in the indicative and the second will always be in the subjunctive.
+3. Two different verbs – the first will always be in the indicative and the second will always be in the subjunctive.
 The first verb will signal that the second verb needs to be in the subjunctive by the very nature of that first verb and the context it’s used in (it expresses emotion, doubt, etc.).

 W.E.I.R.D.O.

-Thank you, SpanishDict, for this; this is a brilliant little system they came up with for figuring out when you need to use the subjunctive.
-Like I said above in the third requirement: the first verb, which is always in the indicative, will tell you if the second verb needs to be in the subjunctive or not.
+This is a brilliant little system for figuring out when you need to use the subjunctive in Spanish (I don’t know who originally invented it, but it wasn’t me).
+Like I said above in the third requirement: the first verb, which is almost always in the indicative, will tell you if the second verb needs to be in the subjunctive or not.
 As you already know, you’re looking for verbs that express emotion, uncertainty, desire, etc. Well, there’s a nifty little acronym you can use to help you remember all of these with ease.
 All you have to do is remember to look for W.E.I.R.D.O. verbs:

 Wishes